dyuri/matrix-cui/examples/web-server/README.md

    - All share access to the same Matrix instance

 4. **Command Execution**:
-   - Commands from socket clients → execute on Matrix → implicitly visible to browsers
+   - Commands from socket clients → execute on Matrix
-   - Commands from browsers → execute on Matrix → implicitly visible to socket clients
+   - Commands from browsers → execute on Matrix
-   - No explicit broadcasting needed for matrix updates (Phase 1)
+   - All changes automatically visible via periodic snapshot broadcasts

-5. **Event Flow** (Phase 2):
+5. **Event Flow** (Bi-directional):
-   - Events from browsers → forward to subscribed socket clients
+   - **Browser → Socket Clients**: Keyboard and mouse events captured in browser, forwarded to subscribed socket clients
+   - **Socket Clients → Browser**: Matrix updates captured via periodic snapshots (~20 FPS), broadcast to all browsers
-   - Allows browser to act as input device
+   - Browser acts as both input device and display

+6. **Periodic Snapshots**:
+   - Server broadcasts full matrix state to browsers every 50ms
+   - Only broadcasts when browsers are connected (no wasted work)
+   - Simple and reliable, good for typical usage

-6. **Initial Sync**:
+7. **Initial Sync**:
    - When browser connects, server sends full matrix snapshot
    - Browser renders initial state immediately